n3ps/create-react-app-but/README.md

 ### Use Mobx instead of `setState`
 - option 1: Without decorators - just add and use the `mobx` package
-- option 2: Using @decorators - use `react-app-wired`
+- option 2: Using @decorators - use `react-app-rewired`

 ### Use Ava instead of Jest
 - [todo]